 In an attempt to heal the harm caused by the criminal action of the offender, the Israeli probation service offers restorative justice initiatives for both minor and adult offenders.

 Restorative justice for juveniles provides an opportunity for both family of the offender and the victims to take an active part by learning on the actual offense and its effect on both offender and victim.
 The conferences further enable members of the community to take active role in findings solutions to the harm done while taking into consideration the place of the juvenile offender in the community as a functioning member that must be invested in.
-At present the Israel juvenile probation services offers two main restorative justice programs: Gefen (similar to that discussed for the adults), and "Kedem" (i.e., Hebrew abbreviation for "Family discussion group"). "kedem" places more emphasis on the decision-making process that will enable restring the harm caused by the offense, compensation for the victim, and tailoring appropriate intervention program for the juvenile offender, as well as a continuum of care.
-The juvenile, his family, meaningful members of the juvenile's community, the victim and their support, as well as professional therapists and the probation officer, all take active part in the conference (Yanai et al., 2001; Yanai & Grabeli, 2008).
+At present, the Israel juvenile probation services offers two main restorative justice programs: Gefen (similar to that discussed for the adults and meaning vine, the initials of the Hebrew words Mediation-Gishur, Offenders-Pogea and Victim-Nifga), and Kedem (Hebrew abbreviation for family discussion group).
+Kedem places more emphasis on the decision-making process that will enable restoring the harm caused by the offense, compensation for the victim, and tailoring appropriate intervention program for the juvenile offender, as well as a continuum of care.
+The juvenile, his family, meaningful members of the juvenile’s community, the victim and their support, as well as professional therapists and the probation officer, all take active part in the conference (Yanai et al, 2001; Yanai & Grabeli, 2008).

-The main restorative justice initiative for adult offenders that is currently in place, is mediation between offender and victim known is Hebrew as 'Gefen' (i.e., Gefen means vine, the initials of the Hebrew words Mediation-Gishur, Offenders-Pogea and Victim-Nifga).
+The main restorative justice initiative for adult offenders that is currently in place, is mediation between offender and victim known, Gefen.
 The Gefen program is a voluntary conference between the offender and the victims where the causes of the crime and its consequences are discussed.
-Conferences are hosted by a neutral mediator in a safe and respectful environment (Bar-Shuaa et al., 2008).
+Conferences are hosted by a neutral mediator in a safe and respectful environment (Bar-Shuaa et al, 2008).

 At the time of writing this chapter, data on violation and revocations was not available.
 That does not mean that such cases are not cooccurring, but the actual numbers are not readily available.